ExcelDataReader/ExcelDataReader/README.md

 ExcelDataReader
 ===============

-Lightweight and fast library written in C# for reading Microsoft Excel files.
+Lightweight and fast library written in C# for reading Microsoft Excel files (2.0-2007).

 Please feel free to fork and submit pull requests to the develop branch.